Postirony, again. And DFW.

 Palo Alto Weekly Article

 My fellow Pop Apocalyptarians: Check out this article, published in the latest issue of Palo Alto Weekly, featuring yours truly.
-It's quite nice, and it gives a good sense of what the book is about and what I was aiming for when I was writing it.
-Their photographer took a pretty cool/menacing-looking picture of me, too.
+It’s quite nice, and it gives a good sense of what the book is about and what I was aiming for when I was writing it.
+Their photographer took a pretty cool/menacing-looking picture of me, … Continue reading Palo Alto Weekly Article

 Coffee and Laptops

 If you find yourself floating around a bookstore anytime soon, pick up a copy of the May issue of Zink magazine and check out the last page.
-There you'll find an op-ed I wrote for the "Fresh Ink" section of the magazine.
-Read it to find out what I've been up to over the last three-four years of my productive life.
-(Hint: it involves coffee and laptops.)
+There you’ll find an op-ed I wrote for the “Fresh Ink” section of the magazine.
+Read it to find out what I’ve been up to over the last … Continue reading Coffee and Laptops

 Book Club Offer (10×10)